Maspeth Shelter Protest Goes On The Road - Queens Tribune

 Editor

-Tonight the Maspeth homeless shelter protest is moving from its nightly location to the private home of Steven Banks, the commissioner of Human Resources Administration and the Department of Homeless Services, in Brooklyn.
+Last week, the Maspeth homeless shelter protest moved from its nightly location to Brooklyn in front of the private home of Steven Banks, commissioner of the Human Resources Administration, and then to Oyster Bay, Long Island, to protest in front of the suburban home of Acacia Network CEO Raul Russi.

-The protestors plan to meet at 6 p.m. tonight at the Holiday Inn Express in Maspeth on 55th Road and then board buses taking them to Banks’ Windsor Terrance home.

-Bob Holden, president of the Juniper Park Civic Association and protest organizer believes as long as they are not on private property, and as long as they keep moving, they will not be in violation of any law.

-“If they stop us, we’ll deal with it then,” said Holden, also noting that they now have legal representation.
-Holden added that this protest is the first of many and they plan to protest the Holiday Inn Express owner’s other hotel-shelter locations.
+In front of Banks’ home on the cool, quiet, tree-lined Sherman Street in Windsor Terrace, police blocked off a large portion of the street in anticipation of the protesters as residents sat on their stoops waiting for what was coming.

+A little after 8 p.m., whistles, air horns and chants of “Banks has got to go!” deafeningly broke the usual city cacophony.
+Then the crowd of approximately 150 people yelled “Liar, liar, liar” as they gathered in front of Banks’s unlit, seemingly unoccupied home.

+As the elderly woman, who refused to give her name, was interviewed by the televised press, the crowd moved towards her and drowned out her voice.
+Afterwards, a couple of the protesters took her aside and explained their plight.
+She said she understood, but thought this protest better suited Gracie Mansion or City Hall.
+That comment was later echoed by Mayor Bill de Blasio on NPR’s Brian Lehrer Show last Friday.
+The protesters plan to accept de Blasio’s invitation.

+Mike Locasio, a Community Board 5 member and protest organizer, apologized on a bullhorn to the neighbors and explained why they were there.

-Aja Worthy-Davis, deputy press secretary of the mayor’s office released this statement in reply to hearing the news, “Intimidation and threats are not how we resolve problems in New York City.
-The City will continue to engage with community members regarding this proposal, but New York City will not stand for the harassment of a government official and his family at their home.
+Last week Aja Worthy-Davis, deputy press secretary of the mayor’s office, released this statement in reply after hearing the news: “Intimidation and threats are not how we resolve problems in New York City.
+The city will continue to engage with community members regarding this proposal, but New York City will not stand for the harassment of a government official and his family at their home.
 Expanding our city’s shelters is not easy or popular, but New Yorkers deserve substantive action that recognizes the simple truth that the citywide issue of homelessness requires an equitable, citywide solution.”

+Robert Holden, president of Juniper Park Civic Association, responded, “Since when are peaceful protests equivalent to ‘intimidation and threats’?
+The first amendment guarantees the right of public assembly.
+As I recall, it was Mayor de Blasio who made sure he got arrested protesting the closure of Long Island College Hospital while chanting ‘No hospital, no peace.’
+Instead of converting LICH into affordable housing to help lessen the homeless crisis, he ended up selling it to a developer and triggering a federal investigation.
+The administration’s criticisms of our actions ring hollow.”

+Holden noted that they now have legal representation.
+He added that this protest is the first of many, and they plan to protest the Holiday Inn Express owner’s other hotel-shelter locations.

 Reach Editor Jon Cronin at 718-357-7400 x125, jcronin@queestribune.com, or @JonathanSCronin